pngan/esp-flag-relay/README.md

 - Enter credentials to connect to the Wifi network, and click `Apply`.
 - Click the hardware reset button, to re-run the sketch, but this time it will connect to the wifi network that was just set up.
 - On the phone, reconnect to the wifi network that was just set up
-- On the Admin Console for that wifi network, find the DHCP address that was assigned to the Flag Relay.
+- Log into the administration page of the wireless router or Access Point for the wifi network .Find the DHCP address that was assigned to the Flag Relay.
-- Browse to that IP Address, and you should see the Button Panel to control the Flag Relay.
+- Browse to that IP Address on a web browser, and you should see the Button Panel to control the Flag Relay.

 <img src="readme/IMG_5795.jpg" height="400">